TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.cantrdp.noboot/osstartup-applying-computer-settings.md

 2. Run [New-AzureRMRescueVM.ps1](https://github.com/Azure/azure-support-scripts/blob/master/VMRecovery/ResourceManager/New-AzureRMRescueVM.ps1)
 3. Disable the policy or disable the service that is causing the deadlock:

-    * Open the registry editor: `REGEDIT`
+    1. Open the registry editor: `REGEDIT`
-    * Highlight the key HKEY_LOCAL_MACHINE and select File\Load Hive from the menu
+    2. Highlight the key HKEY_LOCAL_MACHINE and select File\Load Hive from the menu
-    * Browse to the file `\windows\system32\config\BROKENSOFTWARE`.
+    3. Browse to the file `\windows\system32\config\BROKENSOFTWARE`.
 Note: This route should be searched on the data disk which is the copy of the affected Machine.
-    * Navigate to the following key and validate if the CleanupProfile key exists.
+    4. Navigate to the following key and validate if the CleanupProfile key exists.
 If the key doesn't exist, the CleanupProfile policy is not setup so this is not your scenario.
-Continue to Step 5.
-If the key exists, it means that the Cleanup profile policy is set up and the value represents the retention policy in days.
+Continue to Step V. If the key exists, it means that the Cleanup profile policy is set up and the value represents the retention policy in days.

 ```
  REG DELETE "HKLM\BROKENSOFTWARE\?Policies\Microsoft\Windows\System" /v CleanupProfiles /f
 ```

-    *  Unload the BROKENSOFTWARE hive:
+*  To unload the BROKENSOFTWARE hive:

 ```
  reg unload HKLM\BROKENSOFTWARE
 ```

-    * If this issue was fixed by disabling this policy locally, avoid using the CleanupProfiles policy and use other methods to perform the profile cleanup
+v.
+If this issue was fixed by disabling this policy locally, avoid using the CleanupProfiles policy and use other methods to perform the profile cleanup:

 ```
  Machine\Admin Templates\System\User Profiles\Delete user profiles older than a specified number of days on system restart